rch4-org/rch4-org.github.io/content/contact.md

       - input_type: textarea
         name: alergies
         label: 'Are you allergic to anything, e.g., drugs, foods, nuts, pollen, etc.?'
         options: []
         is_required: false
         type: form_field
-      - input_type: number
-        name: age
-        label: What is your age in years?
-        options: []
-        is_required: false
-        type: form_field